abgw204/abgw204/README.md

 I play the piano and watch f1 (LET'S GO LANDO).<br/>
 Don't do any sports that often, but I like tabble tennis a lot.<br/>
 As any nerd out there, I play games like cs, siege, terraria, dark souls and so on.<br/>
-I'm currently learning polish because my favorite classical composer (Frédéric Chopin) and my best friend (Emilka) are polish.<br/>
+I'm currently learning polish because my favorite classical composer (Frédéric Chopin) and my best friend (Emilka) are polish. kurwaaa!<br/>
 ### I think that's it, thanks for reading (●'◡'●)